rootiest/zippy-klipper_config/guides/GUIDE-macros.md

 Typically I prefer to address these additional parameters using a separate/specific macro like the `SET_MATERIAL` one in my example above.

-However, you can add them on to your `START_PRINT` command and use them inside that macro if you prefer.
+However, you can add them on to the end of your `START_PRINT` command and use them inside that macro if you prefer.

 For example, in Cura you might use: